 Medical Research Grants

 The Medical Research Grants program awards grants of up to $25,000 each.
-Beginning in 2022, there are two funding opportunities:
+There are two funding opportunities:

 - To provide support to new investigators as seed money or for pilot projects;

 - To provide support to improve already highly rated NIH research proposals for re-submission

 The Foundation encourages biomedical researchers throughout Rhode Island to apply for grant support for laboratory, clinical and population-based research.
 In addition to limited funding for general medical research, areas of interest with designated funding include infectious diseases, cardiac research, coronary artery disease, cerebral accidents, cancer, heart disease, multiple sclerosis, arthritis, diabetes, allergies, and performance enhancing substances.